helm/charts/REVIEW_GUIDELINES.md

 Note that templates have to be namespaced.
 With Helm 2.7+, `helm create` does this out-of-the-box.
 The `app` label should use the `name` template, not `fullname` as is still the case with older charts.

-### Deployments, StatefulSet, DaemonSets selectors
+### Deployments, StatefulSets, DaemonSets Selectors

 `spec.selector.matchLabels` must be specified should follow some conventions.
 The standard selector should be this: